tenet-ac-za/safire.ac.za-website/content/safire/news/20250901-baseline-changes.md

   - popia
   - baseline
 title: SAFIRE baseline changes 2025
-draft: true
-build:
-  list: never
 ---

-> Note: This draft has been published for consultation.
-The final version is expected to be published at this same location on 1 August 2025.

 Following a period of consultation, and effective from **1 September 2025**, SAFIRE has made several changes to its [identity provider]({{< ref "/technical/saml2/idp-requirements/_index.md" >}}) & [service provider]({{< ref "/technical/saml2/sp-requirements/_index.md" >}}) requirements, as well as its [metadata registration practice statement]({{< ref "/safire/policy/mrps/_index.md" >}}).<!--more-->